Brand Strategy

 Dynamic Brand Identities

 We expect to see more “adaptive” brands.
-Using AI-driven analytics, a brand’s visual media and brand messaging might shift slightly in real-time to match the emotional state or context of the user, while still remaining rooted in its core brand Heart.
+Using AI-driven analytics, a brand’s visual media and brand messaging might shift slightly in real time to match the user’s emotional state or context, while remaining rooted in its core brand Heart.

 Debunking the Myth: “The Logo is the Brand”